MarvellousSoft/MarvInc/README.md

 Marvellous Inc. needs LÖVE installed to be ran.
 It is avaiable on most operating systems, and all download links can be found here [https://love2d.org/].

-To run the game just run 'love .' on the main folder of the repository, or double click the .love file in the main directory.
+To run the game just run 'love game' on the main folder of the repository, or double click the marvellous.love file in the build directory.

 ----------------------------------------------------